COVID-19 Questions and Answers for Complex Vascular Anomalies Families

 • Follow the precautions noted below (9,10)

-5. What should I or my child do if we are on other medications or chemotherapy (steroids, Avastin®, vincristine, alpelisib, Mekenist®, thalidomide, etc.)?
+5. What should my child or I do if we are on other medications or chemotherapy (steroids, Avastin®, vincristine, alpelisib, Mekenist®, thalidomide, etc.)?

-· Based on current CDC statements and how recent influenza outbreaks were managed, it is recommended to stay on the drug unless your child/you or immediate family member or a close contact is diagnosed with COVID-19.
+· Based on current CDC statements and how recent influenza outbreaks were managed, it is recommended to stay on the drug unless your child/you is diagnosed with COVID-19.

 · Please discuss a plan with your health care provider.

-· If you or your child become ill, include discussion about these agents with your health care provider along with other care instructions.
-Your health care provider knows you or your child best and will be able to make those decisions specifically related to the diagnosis, medication, amount of medication and risk.
+· If you or your child becomes ill, include discussion about these agents with your health care provider along with other care instructions.
+Your health care provider knows you or your child best and will be able to make those decisions specifically related to the diagnosis, medication, amount of medication, and risk.

 · DO NOT stop any medication unless directed to by your health care provider.

 6. Are patients who are currently taking a beta-blocker for infantile hemangioma (IH) at risk?
 If yes, what are the recommendations for the babies and/or caregivers who either present with symptoms or test positive for COVID-19?

 · See comment on patients at higher risk in Q3.

 · IF a patient has no underlying heart or pulmonary condition, beta-blockers do not put anyone at higher risk.